cberetta/flipperzero_scripts/docs/fzsubtk_example.md

 One last word...

 With fzsubtk.py you can also cut part of the .sub file and create a new .sub file with the cutted part.
-It may be usefull to isolate some part af the same part to make comparision or to run only part of it with your Flipperzero.
+It may be usefull to isolate some part af the same file to make comparision or to run only part of it with your Flipperzero.

 To **cut** a .sub file you need only to select the range and the name of the output: